astronomer/docs/software/integrate-auth-system.md

 2. Click **Browse App catalog**

 3. Search for `SCIM 2.0`, then select the option that includes **Basic Auth**.
 The configuration page for the SCIM integration appears.
+4. Complete the **General Settings** page, then click **Next**.
+5. Complete the **Sign-On Options** page and click **Done**.
+6. Return to the **Applications** menu and search for the integration you just created.
+Click the integration to open its settings.

-4. Click **Provisioning**, then click **Configure API integration**.
+7. Click **Provisioning**, then click **Configure API integration**.
-5. Tick the **Enable API integration** checkbox, then configure the following values.
+8. Tick the **Enable API integration** checkbox, then configure the following values:

     - **SCIM connector base URL**: `https://astro-software-host/v1/scim/v2/okta`
     - **Authentication mode**: Basic Auth
         - Username: `<your-provisioning-account-username>`
         - Password: `<your-provisioning-account-password>`
-    - **To App**: Enable **Provisioning to App** for **Create Users**, **Update User Attributes**, and **Deactivate Users**.

-6. Click **General**, then click **Edit**.
+9. Click **General**, then click **Edit**.
 Give your application a name and configure any other required general settings.

-7. Go to **Push Groups** page and create a rule for Group Push.
+10. Go to **Push Groups** page and create a rule for Group Push.
 See [Group Push](https://help.okta.com/en-us/Content/Topics/users-groups-profiles/usgp-about-group-push.htm).

-8. On the **Assignments** tab, ensure that the right users and groups in your org are assigned to the app integration.
+11. On the **Assignments** tab, ensure that the right users and groups in your org are assigned to the app integration.
 See [Use the Assign Users to App action](https://help.okta.com/en-us/Content/Topics/Apps/apps-assign-applications.htm?cshid=ext_Apps_Apps_Page-assign).

-9. Follow the steps in [Store and encrypt identity provider secrets](#store-and-encrypt-identity-provider-secrets) to store your provisioning account credentials as a Kubernetes secret.
+12. Follow the steps in [Store and encrypt identity provider secrets](#store-and-encrypt-identity-provider-secrets) to store your provisioning account credentials as a Kubernetes secret.
 Your secret configuration should look similar to the following:

     ```yaml
     # Required configuration for all secrets